elatella/deep-prepyto-paper/manuscript.md

 Popular programs for manual segementation are IMOD and Amira [@doi:10.1006/jsbi.1996.0013; @doi:10.1016/B978-012387582-2/50040-X].
 Currently manual segmentation is being considered the bottleneck in the worklow timewise of cellular cryo-ET.

-Our lab researche, with the help of cryo-ET, the synaptic architecture and its changes upon neurotransmitter vesicle release.
+Our lab researches, with the help of cryo-ET, the synaptic architecture and its changes upon neurotransmitter vesicle release.
 A special focus in that research holds the SNARE complex, which connects the synaptic vesicles and the presynaptic cell membrane, mediating vesicle fusion.
 Their function and regulation still pose big questions.
 In addition, mutations of involved proteins have been linked to numerous neurological diseases.